desertrat10/asomaticunraveling/FUNDING.md

 ## Phase 1 — how to support right now

-The experimental phase is funded directly by readers and by my own work:
+The experimental phase is funded directly by readers and by my own work.
+Support options live at [signalsandseeds.xyz](https://signalsandseeds.xyz/):

-- **Subscriptions & tips** — both live at [signalsandseeds.xyz](https://signalsandseeds.xyz/), where the finished writing publishes.
-Subscriptions fund the ongoing witnessing; there is no paywalled delivery schedule, because there is no schedule.
+- **Patron ($12/mo)** — ongoing support for everything produced on the site.
-- **Phase 1 Sponsor tier** — a dedicated tier for supporting *A Somatic Unraveling* specifically.
-Phase 1 sponsors are acknowledged in the book.
+- **The Inner Signal ($55/mo)** — a monthly live group conversation on AI, communications, sovereignty, and regenerative economics, plus early access to CommsOS frameworks.
-- **healingOS workshops & demos** — teaching the tracking methodology to patients and practitioners.
-Announced through Signals & Seeds.
+- **One-time contribution** — [a single gift in any amount](https://signalsandseeds.xyz/#/portal/support), for those who'd rather give once than subscribe.
+Contributors are acknowledged in the book.

-- **Studio client work** — my communications practice remains the revenue floor, throttled to what the body permits.
+What this money buys: the treatment program (PT, yoga therapy, cranial sacral — mostly out-of-pocket), the time to keep the daily practice daily, and the infrastructure you're reading right now.

-What this money actually buys: the treatment program (PT, yoga therapy, cranial sacral — mostly out-of-pocket), the time to keep the daily practice daily, and the infrastructure you're reading right now.
+**Funding a full phase (tax-deductible).** I'm co-founder and president of the Factland Foundation, a 501(c)(3).
+If you'd like to fund an entire phase of this project as a tax-deductible donation, that's a conversation I'd welcome: **cstreet@factland.org**

 ## Phase 2 — the grant layer